4 Solutions | How to Expand/Extend RAID 5 Array in 2022 - Qiling

 What RAID Level Is The Best?
 RAID 0, 1, 5 or 10

-RAID 0 splits data evenly across two or more disks, without parity information, redundancy, or fault tolerance.
-It is normally used to increase performance.
+RAID 0 is a data storage method that splits data evenly across two or more disks, increasing performance but offering no redundancy, parity, or fault tolerance.

-RAID 1 refers to an exact copy (or mirror) of a set of data on two or more disks.
-It writes two copies of the data simultaneously on two separate drives.
-It is commonly used for small database systems, enterprise servers, and home PCs where fairly inexpensive fault tolerance is required.
-(See also: How to recover data from RAID 1.)
+RAID 1, or mirroring, involves creating an exact copy of data on two or more disks, writing two copies of the data simultaneously on separate drives.
+This setup is often used for small database systems, enterprise servers, and home PCs where basic fault tolerance is desired, providing a cost-effective way to protect against data loss.

 People Also Ask about RAID 5